 Getting up at crazy times in the night

 Lets start with the obvious.
 My business is running Sunrise Kayak and Coffee tours on Sydney Harbour.
-I have to get up at crazy early times, like 4.15am, so I can get to Lavender Bay boat ramp, unload my kayak van and run my kayak tours.
-Do you know who else wakes up at 4.15am?
-My son.. and 2am and 6am.. and you get the picture.
-I managed the early mornings before bub, during pregnancy and now, so I do feel fully prepared for the early mornings.
+I have to get up at crazy early times, like 3.15am, so I can get to Lavender Bay boat ramp, unload our kayak vans and run kayak tours on Sydney Harbour.
+Do you know who else wakes up at 3.15am?
+Our kids.. and 2am and 6am.. and you get the picture.
+I managed the early mornings before kids, during pregnancy and now, so I do feel fully prepared for the early mornings.

 Incredible amounts of daily washing

-People said to me during pregnancy “you’ll be washing clothes EVERY DAY when the baby arrives!”
+People said to me during my first pregnancy “you’ll be washing clothes EVERY DAY when the baby arrives!”
 They clearly don’t run a kayaking business.
-I change my outfit at least three times a day (this was before having a baby).
-This is mainly because I often run three kayak tours in a day, or I’m running around the park in 30+ degrees doing Personal Training.
-I also have a stack of kayaking towels and Kayak Netball bibs that seem to multiply in the laundry basket.
-Really, a few baby clothes get lost in my kayaking washing.
+I used to change my outfit at least three times a day (this was before having a baby).
+This was mainly because I often ran three kayak tours per day (pre-kids), or I was running around the park in 30+ degrees doing Personal Training.
+I also had a stack of kayaking towels and Kayak Netball bibs that seemed to multiply in the laundry basket.
+Really, a few items of baby clothes get lost in my kayaking washing.

 Being out in public with white marks on your clothes

 This brings me to my next point of going out in public, only to find you’ve been a victim of silent baby vomit.
 Yes, this has happened to me a few times, but hey, I’m a kayaking mum.
 I turned up to my wedding venue viewing after a kayak tour and had salty water marks all down one arm from carrying the kayaks on my shoulder.
 The salt water had run down into my armpit, and I was wearing a black rashie.
 No baby puke has ever been more noticeable than my salty kayak water marks.
 Ever! (..and I’m pretty sure they’ve tried!)